etchin/ice-detention-mortality/source_documents/SOURCE_DOCUMENTS_GUIDE.md

 # Source Documents Guide

 This document provides complete information on all primary data sources used in this analysis, with direct download links.
+ICE sources include per-death PDFs; CBP sources are counts-only (no per-death detail) and are not covered by the verification scripts.

 ---